box/developer.box.com/guides/authentication/oauth2/without-sdk.md

 </ImageFrame>

-When the user accepts this requests and clicks the button, the browser will redirect to your application's redirect URL as configured in the developer console.

-## 4. Exchange code

-The user is redirected to your application's redirect URL with a query parameter containing a short-lived authorization code.
+When the user accepts this request by clicking **Grant access to Box**, the browser will redirect to the configured redirect URL with a query parameter containing a short-lived authorization code.

 ```curl
 https://your.domain.com/path?code=1234567
 ```

-This code is not an [Access Token][tokens] and is only valid for a few seconds.
-The SDKs can be used to exchange the code for an actual Access Token.
+## 4. Exchange code

+The provided authorization code is [valid for 30 seconds][thirty] and must be exchanged for an [Access Token][at] before expiration.

 <Tabs>